Semisimple random walks on the torus: Introduction

 \begin{coro} Assume that $G$ is semisimple without compact factors and acts strongly irreducibly on $\Q^d$.
 Then, for every $x_0$ irrational in $\Tbb^d$, the sequence of measures $(\mu^{*n}*\delta_{x_0})_{n\geq 0}$ converges in law to $\mes_{\Tbb^d}$. \end{coro}

-Our main motivation to carry out the rather technical proof presented here, is its application to the spectral gap property for subgroups of algebraic groups, modulo arbitrary integers.
-Indeed, as we shall explain in a forthcoming paper, Theorem~\ref{thm:finali} can be used to answer a question of Salehi Golsefidy and Varjú \cite[Question~2]{SGV}.
+One motivation to carry out the rather technical proof presented here is its application to the spectral gap property for subgroups of algebraic groups, modulo arbitrary integers.
+Indeed, following a strategy of Bourgain and Varjú \cite{bv}, one can use Theorem~\ref{thm:finali} to answer a question of Salehi Golsefidy and Varjú \cite[Question~2]{SGV}.
+A particular case of the problem was studied in \cite{HeSaxce_expansion}, and we hope to generalize those results in a forthcoming paper.